One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 The most famous islands in the archipelago are Maddalena, Caprera – where you can visit the home of Italian unification hero Garibaldi and the stunning Cala Coticcio; Budelli, home of a gorgeous pink beach; and Spargi.
 Most of the archipelago is protected and you can only access the beaches via a short hike or during a boat tour.

 If you are curious about more beaches in Sardinia, check out my Guide To The Best Beaches In Sardinia.
+As a local who loves the beach, I definitely have the best advice for you on this front!

 HOW LONG TO STAY: You can explore the archipelago on boat trips departing from nearby Palau.
 If time is not an issue, plan to spend 4 or 5 days.